Albert Apponyi: Political career

 After the retirement of Baron Pál Sennyey (1878), when his conservative party, Dezső Szilágyi's extraordinary party group and the Independent Libertarian Party merged to form the united (moderate) opposition ("the mortar party", as Gyula Verhovay called it), he joined it, and his abilities made him a leader in this party after Dezső Szilágyi's departure.
 His party took the name of the National Party in October 1892, and remained under that name until February 1900, when it merged with the Libertarian Party.
 In 1889, he led all opposition parties in the debate on the development of the memorable army, demanding the assertion of the national rights guaranteed by the Compromise.
 This struggle broke the fifteen-year reign of Prime Minister Kálmán Tisza, and his fall soon followed (1890).

-His successor, Prime Minister Gyula Szapáry, was initially supported by Apponyi, but he turned against him when, instead of the original bill on administrative reform, he would have settled for a law stating that public administration was a state function.
+Tisza's successor, Prime Minister Gyula Szapáry, was initially supported by Apponyi, but he turned against him when, instead of the original bill on administrative reform, he would have settled for a law stating that public administration was a state function.
 He then went into permanent opposition when Szapáry asked for and received a provisoire in October 1891 to dissolve parliament.
 The dissolution was carried out, but the opposition, and with it the National Party, emerged stronger from the electoral struggle, which in 1892 was conducted in an exile situation.
 Szapáry was defeated in the same year, and Apponyi played no small part in his downfall.